POOJAJAIN36/demo/README.md

 # demo
 This is my first Git Repository.
 <br>
-This includes basic html commands.
+This demo project includes basic html commands.